 Companies can increase their competitiveness by reaching beyond their own four walls and becoming more collaborative.
 Forging relationships with technology partners through open innovation techniques is an effective way to access external competencies and integrate new technologies.

 But how does it work in practice?
-In this article, we'll explore the various types of technology partnerships, delving into what makes each unique and how they can best serve your innovation goals.
+In this article, we'll explore the various types of technology partnerships , showing how each model can support your innovation strategy and helps you leverage internal and external sources of expertise.
 We'll guide you through two primary open innovation models for attracting tech partnerships and how to select the right tech partner that will effectively complement and enhance your company's innovation trajectory—ensuring a collaborative, productive, and mutually beneficial relationship.

 What are the different types of tech partnerships?